Oral Herpes Simplex Virus Infections

 - Loss of appetite or not wanting to eat or drink

 - Red, swollen, bleeding gums, or sore throat

 How are oral herpes simplex virus infections diagnosed?

-Your caregiver will examine you and carefully look at your blisters.
+Your healthcare provider will examine you and carefully look at your blisters.
 He may ask if you have other medical conditions.
 He will also need to know when the sores started, along with your other symptoms.
 You may also need any of the following:

 - Fluid sample: A sample is taken from the affected area and checked under the microscope or sent for other testing.

 - Blood tests: Your blood is tested for antibodies and to see if you have been exposed to HSV.
 The tests may also show if you have developed antibodies from exposure to HSV.

 - Biopsy: This is a procedure used to remove a small piece of tissue from the ulcer.
 This sample is then sent to the lab for tests.

 How are oral herpes simplex virus infections treated?